-Install the battery pack with the battery wires facing the front of the model.
-Swing the battery hold-down towards the chassis and snap (lock) the end into the front hold-down retainer.
-Do not connect the battery pack yet.
+Install the battery pack with the battery wires facing the rear of the model.
+Insert the tabs of the battery hold-down into the slots in the rear hold-down retainer.
+Swing the battery hold down towards the chassis and snap (lock) the end into the front hold-down retainer.

-The Traxxas High-Current Connector
+The Traxxas iD® High-Current Connector

-Your model is equipped with the Traxxas High-Current Connector.
+Your model is equipped with the Traxxas iD® High-Current Connector.
 Standard connectors restrict current flow and are not capable of delivering the power needed to maximize the output of the electronic speed control.
 The Traxxas connector's gold-plated terminals with large contact surfaces ensure positive current flow with the least amount of resistance.
 Secure, long-lasting, and easy to grip, the Traxxas connector is engineered to extract all the power your battery has to give.